 In the face of these enormous challenges, Tulsa Reentry One-Stop is doing its part to break the cycle of incarceration by assisting men and women returning to Tulsa from prison along their path of reintegration.
 Through continued development of career pathways in high demand occupations, integrated services that enable participants to advance on the pathway leading to employment, and a myriad of support services, program participants are given a road map to successful reintegration.

 533 East 36th Street North, Tulsa, OK 74106

 March 2017: We hosted an appreciation dinner on Mar.
-6 at Post Oak Lodge & Retreat to honor the dedication of our volunteers who embody our mission: working to help men and women returning home from prison.
-Our volunteer mentors serve by instructing life skills classes, facilitating group sessions, and one-on-one mentoring.
-Most importantly, each volunteer mentor serves as an advocate, positive role model, and source of encouragement to their mentee.
+6 to honor our volunteers who serve by instructing life skills classes, facilitating group sessions, and one-on-one mentoring.
 Read Tulsa World’s coverage of the event >

 Assisted 123 ex-offenders with employment opportunities in 2015

 77% of participants who exited our program entered employment and were still working the following quarter in 2015

 Our candidates receive training from quality industry-recognized schools, such as Tulsa Technology Center, Tulsa Community College and Goodwill Industries of Tulsa

 Training Programs were developed and conducted in CNC Machining, Welding, Core Construction, Forklift, Certified Production Technician, Food Service Management, and Hospitality.

 65% of participants participated in skills training with 66% attaining a certificate.